By Chris Dubuque….

 BILL LONSETH

 Before we get to the model, let’s take a quick look at who Bill Lonseth was.
 Bill became involved in Citroëns at an early age and by the late 1960’s, he had landed his first automotive job working for a Citroën dealership in Springfield, Oregon called, S.L.
 Motors.
 This dealership handled several marques, including Citroën, Peugeot, Renault, Studebaker, Mercedes, and Datsun.
 Within a year or so of working for S.L.
-Motors, Bill was asked by Citroën Cars Corporation to move to Los Angeles to help run the parts department at Citroën’s flagship dealership in Beverly Hills.
+Motors, Bill was hired by Citroën Cars Corporation to help run the parts department at Citroën’s west coast headquarters in Beverly Hills.

-Bill accepted the position and moved to L.A. where he worked at Citroën for several years.
-Around 1974, as Citroën was starting to wind down their operations in the USA, Bill moved back to Oregon to work for Portland’s Citroën dealer, Roger Sagner’s Motor Mart.
+Bill worked at Citroën L.A. for several years, but around 1974, as Citroën was starting to wind down their operations in the USA, Bill moved back to Oregon to work for Portland’s Citroën dealer, Roger Sagner’s Motor Mart.

-Sagner’s operation was ramping down in the late 1970’s and therefore Bill needed to look for another job.
+Sagner’s operation then began ramping down in the late 1970’s and therefore Bill needed to look for another job.
 After Sagner’s, Bill spent five years in London working for a Citroën dealership called, BWB Motor Services.
 However, he kept his Portland roots and returned there after his London experience.

 By the early 1990’s, Bill had pretty much retired.
 For his remaining years, he hung close to his Portland home.
 Bill’s health gradually slipped away and he died in early 2023.